relaypro-open/dog/docs/install/dog_trainer.md

 If you already have a CA and per-server certs, you can reuse them, or buy new ones (costly).
-You can create your own self-signed certs with your own Certificat Authority.
+You can create your own self-signed certs with your own Certificate Authority.

 Examples Ansible scripts are provided to get you started.
 Examples use Credstash to securely store the CA files [credstash](https://github.com/fugue/credstash)